-Prednisone is a prescription medication that belongs to a class of drugs known as steroids or corticosteroids.
-Doctors sometimes prescribe steroids for treating severe asthma and for helping the lungs heal after a sudden asthma attack.
+Prednisone is a prescription medication that doctors sometimes prescribe for treating severe asthma and for helping the lungs heal after a sudden asthma attack.

 Prednisone is rarely the only asthma treatment someone will have.
 Instead, it is often used along with other medicines, such as inhalers.